 The equal opportunities commissioner of the School contributes to ensuring equal opportunities for women and men and helps eliminate any disadvantages female researchers and students might face at the School.
 She is elected by the school council and is a professor at one of the School’s departments.
 As she is commissioned by the school board, she is considered to be part of school management.
 Both her deputies are also elected by the school council; they are affiliated with the other two departments respectively.
 This way, all three departments (Political Science, Psychology, and Sociology) are represented.
 Either the equal opportunities commissioner herself or one of her deputies are members of the School’s search and admissions committee.

-Academic staff members at the School of Social Sciences have three representatives in the school council, whose term of office is four years.
-The following employees serve as mid-level faculty representatives from the fall semester 2014 to the spring semester 2019:
+Academic staff members at the School of Social Sciences have three representatives in the school council, whose term of office is two years.
+The following employees serve as mid-level faculty representatives:

 The council of doctoral candidates at the School of Social Sciences consists of all doctoral candidates enrolled at the School, therefore representing their interests.
 Its spokeswoman and spokesman are advisory members of the school council.